 4. FigJam is a collaborative whiteboarding web and desktop application run by design software Figma.
 The functionality, design features, and real-time collaboration are very similar to Miro.
-If your team is already using Figma to design assets or wireframe/prototype applications, this would be an easy switch for a small additional cost
+If your team is already using Figma to design assets or wireframe/prototype applications, this would be an easy switch for a small additional cost.

-- Highly customizable and great for working in real-time with your team. - Import from CSV or copy & pasting directly from a spreadsheet - Export to image, SVG, PDF, and other file formats - Visuals are highly customizable
+- Highly customizable and great for working in realtime with your team - Import from CSV or copy/paste from a spreadsheet - Export to image, SVG, PDF, and other file formats - Visuals are highly customizable

-Read FigJam's one-minute overview on diagramming tools.
+Read FigJam's one minute overview here.

-Price: Free forever plan with three editable documents and unlimited collaborators.
-Paid plans range from \$3-5/month.
+PRICE: Free forever plan with 3 editable documents and unlimited collaborators.
+Paid plans from \$3-\$5/month.

-5. Visual Paradigm has broken down its user interface by very relevant agile topics that may help direct efforts.
-I.e. Process improvement, customer journey maps, process design etc.
+5. Visual Paradigm has broken down its user interface

+by very relevant agile topics that may help direct efforts.
+I.e. Process improvement, customer journey maps, process design, etc.